The goal

 Magisk can be installed by renaming the app APK and sideloading via Recovery.

-1. Download the Magisk v24.1 (or later) APK to the computer.
+Download the Magisk v27.0 (or later stable release) APK to the computer.
 The file is available on the Magisk Releases page on GitHub.

 In this case, we are using Magisk to provide superuser/root access for apps that require it.
 Magisk will prompt you when an app requests root access.
 Apps with permission are listed in the Magisk app, on the Superuser page (look for the button at the bottom).